Purchasing Power Calculator India – Rupee Value Over Time

 Last updated: March 2026 • India-specific • CPI Inflation · Future Value · Past Value · Real Returns

 See how inflation silently erodes the purchasing power of your rupee over time.
-Calculate the inflation-adjusted value of money in India — past or future.
+Calculate the inflation-adjusted value of money in India: past or future.
 The silent tax on your savings, quantified.

 What is Purchasing Power and Why Does It Matter?

 Purchasing power is the quantity of goods and services that a given amount of money can buy.
-When prices rise due to inflation, each rupee buys less — your purchasing power has eroded.
+When prices rise due to inflation, each rupee buys less, and your purchasing power has eroded.
 This is why the purchasing power of the rupee in India has steadily declined over decades.
 At India's 20-year average CPI inflation of approximately 6%, the real value of money halves every 12 years.

 Most people think of saving money as protecting their wealth.
 But keeping money idle in a savings account earning 3-3.5% while inflation runs at 6% means you are losing 2.5% purchasing power every year.
 After 10 years, ₹1 lakh kept in a savings account has effectively lost nearly 22% of its real value.
 This is what economists call the silent tax on savings.
 For a detailed look at how inflation has eroded the rupee over decades, visit inflationcalculator.in.